Wei-Shau Hu, Ph.D.

 - PLoS Pathog.
 9(3): e1003249, 2013. [ Journal Article ]

-Dr. Wei-Shau Hu received her Ph.D. in Genetics from the University of California, Davis, in 1987.¬† She studied the mechanisms of DNA recombination that lead to human alpha-thalassemia in Dr. James Shen's laboratory.¬† Under Dr. Howard Temin's guidance, she studied the mechanisms of retroviral recombination as a postdoctoral fellow at the University of Wisconsin.¬† In 1991, Dr. Hu joined the faculty of West Virginia University as an Assistant Professor in the Department of Microbiology and Immunobiology and the Mary Babb Randolph Cancer Center.¬† She was promoted to Associate Professor with tenure in 1998.¬† In 1999, she joined the National Cancer Institute as Senior Investigator and Head of the Viral Recombination Section in the HIV Drug Resistance Program (renamed the HIV Dynamics and Replication Program in 2015).¬† Dr. Hu was an organizer of the 2009 Cold Spring Harbor Retroviruses conference.¬† She served as the Frederick representative of Women Science Advisors for the National Cancer Institute from 2012 to 2016 and as a member of the AIDS Molecular and Cellular Biology Study Section of the National Institutes of Health extramural grant funding programs from 2010 to 2016.¬† In 2012, she was the recipient of one of the five grants that the U.S.-Russia Joint Working Group on Biomedical Research Cooperation awarded to National Cancer Institute intramural investigators for their highly meritorious research applications; Dr. Hu's application was focused on understanding the impact of HIV-1 recombination and cell-to-cell transmission on vaccine development and chemoprevention strategy.¬† She currently serves as a member of the National Cancer Institute Promotion Review Panel, the AIDS Molecular and Cellular Biology Study Section of the NIH extramural grant funding programs, and the NCI RNA Biology Initiative.
+Dr. Wei-Shau Hu received her Ph.D. in Genetics from the University of California, Davis, in 1987.
+She studied the mechanisms of DNA recombination that lead to human alpha-thalassemia in Dr. James Shen's laboratory.
+Under Dr. Howard Temin's guidance, she studied the mechanisms of retroviral recombination as a postdoctoral fellow at the University of Wisconsin.
+In 1991, Dr. Hu joined the faculty of West Virginia University as an Assistant Professor in the Department of Microbiology and Immunobiology and the Mary Babb Randolph Cancer Center.
+She was promoted to Associate Professor with tenure in 1998.
+In 1999, she joined the National Cancer Institute (NCI) as Senior Investigator and Head of the Viral Recombination Section in the HIV Drug Resistance Program (renamed the HIV Dynamics and Replication Program in 2015).
+Dr. Hu was an organizer of the 2009 Cold Spring Harbor Retroviruses conference.
+She served as the Frederick representative of Women Science Advisors for the NCI from 2012 to 2016 and as a member of the AIDS Molecular and Cellular Biology Study Section of the National Institutes of Health extramural grant funding programs from 2010 to 2016.
+In 2012, she was the recipient of one of the five grants that the U.S.-Russia Joint Working Group on Biomedical Research Cooperation awarded to NCI intramural investigators for their highly meritorious research applications; Dr. Hu's application was focused on understanding the impact of HIV-1 recombination and cell-to-cell transmission on vaccine development and chemoprevention strategy.
+In 2021, she was elected as a Fellow in the American Society of Microbiology and was selected by the Center for Retrovirus Research of The Ohio State University to receive the 2021 Distinguished Research Career Award.
+Dr. Hu currently serves as a member of the HIV Interactions in Viral Evolution (HIVE) Center, NCI Promotion Review Panel, and NCI RNA Biology Initiative.

 |Jianbo Chen, Ph.D.||Staff Scientist|